uhasker/getting-things-done-in-next-js/src/chapter4/02-data-types-and-constraints.md

 Note that there are actually multiple integer data types in PostgreSQL.
 The `smallint` data type allows you to store "small-range integers" and the `bigint` data type allows you to store "large-range integers".

-The difference between `smallint`, `integer` and `bigint` is basically the minimum and maximum integers that can be stored.
+The difference between `smallint`, `integer` and `bigint` is basically the number of bytes they contain which impacts the minimum and maximum integers that can be stored.

 A `smallint` value has 2 bytes, i.e. it can store values from `-32768` up to `32767`.

 An `integer` value has 4 bytes, i.e. it can store values from `-2147483648` up to `2147483647`.

-An `bigint` value has 8 bytes, i.e. it can store values from `-9223372036854775808` up to `9223372036854775807`.
+A `bigint` value has 8 bytes, i.e. it can store values from `-9223372036854775808` up to `9223372036854775807`.

-For most regular web applications, `integer` values are more than enough and by default, PostgreSQL uses `integer` values for numbers.
+For most regular web applications, `integer` values are more than enough, and by default, PostgreSQL uses `integer` values for numbers.
 Consider this example:

 ```sql